-I don’t know its exact origin, but 7-Up Pound Cake is a lot of fun.
-Whether or not the 7-Up actually does anything for flavor is debatable (it’s probably more about the bubbles), but in the end does it really matter?
+I don’t know its exact origin, but Lemon 7-Up Pound Cake is a lot of fun.
+Whether or not the 7-Up actually does anything for flavor is debatable (it’s probably more about the bubbles).
+But in the end does it really matter?
 It’s cake!
 This morning I tried a version from An African American Cookbook, Revised and Updated: Traditional and Other Favorite Recipes.

 Lemon 7-Up Pound Cake